-Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?
-Sustainability and suggested next steps: opportunity to take part in sports To book external providers for afterschool activities with a range of sports of physical activities across both Key Stages. £1,017.50 Children have opportunities beyond the statutory curriculum to take part in sport.
+Key indicator 4: Broader experience of a range of sports and activities offe ered to all pupi S Percentage of total allocation: 5% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: To ensure ALL children, including disadvantaged children, have the opportunity to take part in sports clubs including after school.
+To book external providers for afterschool activities with a range of sports of physical activities across both Key Stages. £1,017.50 Children have opportunities beyond the statutory curriculum to take part in sport.
 They experience a sense of belonging to a team and extend their development beyond the school day.
 Continue to assess the impact of the afterschool activities through gathering pupil voice.
 Ensure a range of activities and skills are covered and offered in the afterschool clubs for all ages through joint planning with the PE Lead.

-Key indicator 5: Increased participati on in competitive sport Percentage of total allocation: 5% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?
-Sustainability and suggested next steps: To provide KS2 pupils a rich and varied opportunity to participate in competitive support at inter house level.
+Key indicator 5: Increased participation on in competitive sport Percentage of total allocation: 5% Intent Implementati on Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps:

+To provide KS2 pupils a rich and varied opportunity to participate in competitive support at inter house level.
 PE Lead and sports coach to book a range of competitions and events via School Games.
-To take part in events in school i.e. virtual school games events at lunchtime, walk to school week, Sports Day, Santa Dash.
-Cover to allow teachers and Sports Coaches to supervise children at the events. £1017.50 Pupils will develop a sense of teamwork and sportsmanship and can work together and show encouragement to their team members and their opposition.
-Children have received the opportunity to see sport at a higher level and understand the rounds and winning and also to experience the feeling of a loss and how to control the feelings by displaying the correct behaviour.
-House competitions covering Y2-Y6 possibly with other schools awaiting joining CMAT alongside LA School Games Organisers.
-To retain School Games Gold award- PE lead to apply for the school games mark in summer Children with SEND took part in Boccia in Feb 23 and although not winning the game they were selected for the award of Self- Belief.
-To take part in half termly inten house competitions and tournaments in PE lessons and add the competitive element into after school clubs.
+To take part in events in school i.e. virtual school games events at lunchtime, walk to school week, Sports Day, Santa Dash. £1017.50 teamwork and sportsmanship and can work together and show encouragement to their team members and their opposition.
+Children have received the opportunity to see sport at a higher level and understand the House competitions covering Y2-Y6 possibly with other schools awaiting joining CMAT alongside LA School Games Organisers.
+To retain School Games Gold Cover to allow teachers and Sports Coaches to supervise children at the events. experience the feeling of a loss and how to control the feelings by displaying the correct behaviour. selected for the award of Self- To take part in half termly inter house competitions and tournaments in PE lessons and add the competitive element into after school clubs.

-Total spent: £19 ,273.50

-Signed off by
+Total spent: £19,273.50 Signed off by

 Head Teacher: Christie Williams

 Date: 17.07.23

 Subject Leader: Amy Cooper

 Date: 10.07.23

 Governor: Catherine Ratcliffe

 Date: 17.07.23